Justinas256/2d-mouse-brain-identification/README.md

   -h, --help       show this help message and exit
   -v, --visualize  Visualize predicted atlas plates
 ```
-## Limitations

- It is assumed that no more than one training example for each atlas plate is available.
-To include more training examples, `data_loader.py` has to be slightly modified.

 ## Citation
 If you find this code useful in your research, please consider citing us: